ykatsu111/mesh_N03/README.md

 - data: 2-dimensional array presents the administrative by the index number (0, 1, 2, ...)
 - name: the administrative name included at its corresponding index number of data

+In order to run this program, your system is necessary to support displaying Japanese on the console.

 # General Usage

 ```